All Saints Appley Bridge is a Church of England (Anglican) Church. We are part of the Diocese of Blackburn.

 Mike Tyrer was elected in April 2018 and Ian Hunter was elected in April 2019.

 Church Wardens are leaders in our church community and our PCC.
-They are both volunteers who also have full time jobs
+They are both volunteers who also have demanding non-church jobs.

 They also take care of the church building and the day to day practical issues which keep things running smoothly.

-Ian Hunter is also a teaching assistant at All Saints C of E Primary School.
+Ian Hunter is also a part-time teaching assistant at All Saints C of E Primary School.
+He takes in leading role in our Family Time and Tots’ Time services and often liaises between school and church.

 Church Treasurer- Jen Tyrer